 Duration: around 2 hours

 End: Gendarmenmarkt.
-After the tour we invite you to Mandi Restaurant to try some authentic Syrian food at a family run restaurant for the price of 7 euros per person.
+After the tour we invite you to Mandi Restaurant to try some authentic Syrian food at a family run restaurant for the price of 8euros per person.

 Price of the tour: Our tours are run on a tip basis and a suggested donation of between 5 and 10 euros is what most ‘free tour guides’ expect in Berlin.

-If you would like to book a private tour, please contact us.
+If you would like to book a private tour please fill the form down or, please contact us.